Our Qualifications

 Cherokee Genealogy Conference Presenter

-Former Chair, East TN Indian League Kids' Day Powwow
+Former Chair, East Tennessee Indian League Kids' Day Powwow

 Received name in ceremony with Elder, Richard Crowe, on the Oconaluftee River